riftcanem/mtaugusta/constitution.md

 > > 2.
 Should a majority be unreachable, the Mayor, acting as final arbiter, will issue a binding resolution without opportunity for appeal.

 > d.
-The public record shall consist of, for each eligible voter, their IGN, their Redditor account, and the date on which eligibility was confirmed.
+The public record shall consist of, for each eligible voter, their IGN, their Redditor account, and the date on which the period of eligibility of an individual began or begins, and when it ends.
 This record shall be contained within the most recent [Voter Eligibility] thread, as copied from the previous most recent thread.

 > e. [removed](http://www.reddit.com/r/MtAugusta/comments/36g9jl/bill_result_shortening_voter_eligibility/)